olivierfriard/boris_docs/index.rst

 Synthetic time budget
 ----------------------

-The synthetic time budget is similar to time budgwet but with fewer parameters and a different organization of results.
+The synthetic time budget is similar to time budget but with fewer parameters and a different organization of results.
 Results of all selected observations are organized in columns on a single page.
-Two parameters are provied for now: "number of occurrences" and "totlalduration" of behaviors
+Two parameters are provied for now: "number of occurrences" and "total duration" of behaviors

+The time budget results can be saved in various formats for further analysis:
+* Plain text files: TSV, CSV or HTML
+* Spreadsheets: Open Document (ODS), Microsoft Excel (XLSX) and Legacy Microsoft (XLS)

 Plot events
 -----------

 The **Analysis** > **Plot events** menu option plots the events from one observation by subject and behaviours along a time axis.